household-four/bearly-passing-ui/README.md

 ### Teachers

-On the home page, teachers can view a list of their students.
+On the home page, teachers can view a list of their students and a list of study sets they have created.
+From the home page study sets can be downloaded locally or edited.
+On the edit study set page, questions may be modified, added, or removed.
+Each study set also has a list of games that can viewed and edited.
+For more information about games, see the Games section.

 ### Students

-On the home page, students can view a list of their assigned game sessions and a list of their teachers.
+On the home page, students can view a list of their assigned game sessions, a list of their teachers, and a list of their personal study sets.
+Students are able to play the assigned games and view their scores.
+Students are also able to create their own study sets.
+New study sets require a name and description to get started, then questions can be manually added, modified, or deleted.

 ## TODO
 ✅complete 🟨 incomplete & not required ❌incomplete & required